valentin-carl/nuclio/codes/minikube-quickstart.md

 If you're connection is interrupted while building Nuclio, you get to start (almost) at the beginning.

 I assume that this step is faster using Linux, as Docker does not run natively on MacOS, but it will probably still take a couple of minutes.
-Also, the nexts builds will be faster (and you don't have to rebuild everything every time).
+Also, the next builds will be faster (and you don't have to rebuild everything every time).

 ```shell
 make build